 Map your waterways and create a fencing plan.
 Work out fence lines and crossing points.
+Your local Bay of Plenty Regional Council land management officer can help you with this.
+Call 0800 884 880.

 Choosing a fencing setback distance

 The aim of the setback is to slow runoff enough to ensure as much bacteria, nutrients and sediment as possible are filtered out before they enter your waterway.
 A setback distance for a healthy riparian zone should vary on-farm to reflect different soil types, slopes and flow.